xxivk/Ludwig-Image-Recognizer/Docs/2_Create_Dataset.md

 Before training our model, we need to convert the images inside the `simpsons_dataset` folder into a CSV file for better handling.
 To do this, follow these steps:

-# Step 1: Navigate to the Utilities\convert_image_to_CSV.py file.
+1. Navigate to the `Utilities\convert_image_to_CSV.py` file.
-# Go to the directory where 'convert_image_to_CSV.py' is located

-# Step 2: Modify the path on line 5 to your current dataset path.
+2. Modify the path on line 5 to your current dataset path.
-# Replace '/path/to/your/simpsons_dataset/' with the path to your current dataset folder
-python Utilities/convert_image_to_CSV.py --dataset_path /path/to/your/simpsons_dataset/

-# Step 3: Set the csv_file_path variable to the desired output CSV file name.
+3. Set the `csv_file_path` variable to the desired output CSV file name.
-# Replace 'path/to/your/output/simpsons_dataset.csv' with the desired name for the output CSV file
-python Utilities/convert_image_to_CSV.py --csv_file_path path/to/your/output/simpsons_dataset.csv

 Once these steps are completed, you will have your dataset in CSV format and ready to use for training the model!